Royal Commission on the Health and Safety of Workers in Mines

 The Royal Commission on the Health and Safety of Workers in Mines, informally known as the Ham Commission, was a 1974 Canadian royal commission founded to investigate and report on the safety of underground mines.

 The commission was created by Bill Davis as a result of the 1974 Elliot Lake miners strike and led by James Milton Ham.
 Findings from the commission formed the basis of all subsequent health and safety legislation in Canada.

 Background

 In the 1970s, the Canadian mining sector had the highest injury rate of all industries in Canada.

 On 18 April 1974, uranium miners at Elliot Lake, concerned about the prevalence of lung cancer and silicosis, started a fourteen-day wildcat strike.
 The strike prompted Ontario Premier Bill Davis on 10 September 1974 to ask engineer and university administrator James Ham to lead a commission on the health and safety of workers in uranium mines.
 The commission focused on the two uranium mining regions in Ontario: Elliot Lake and Bancroft.

-James Ham summited his report on 30 June 1976.
+James Ham submitted his report on 30 June 1976.
 Later the commission became known as The Ham Commission.